nais/salsa-action/README.md

 </plugin>
 ```

+No further configuration is required.

 For more information, see the [CycloneDX Maven Plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin) project.

 ### Node

 #### npm

-There are no pre-requisites for this ecosystem.
+There are no pre-requisites for this ecosystem other than the project must be a npm module.

 #### yarn